National Enquirer: Ted Cruz and Donald Trump

 The National Enquirer enthusiastically endorsed Donald Trump for the 2016 presidential election and published numerous stories promoting his candidacy and denigrating his opponents.
-During the Republican presidential primaries in March 2016, the title ran a story alleging that "political operatives" were investigating whether candidate Ted Cruz, a U.S. Senator from Texas, engaged in extramarital affairs.Hillyard, Vaughn and Rafferty, Andrew.
-"Ted Cruz Calls Tabloid Report on Alleged Affairs 'Garbage'", NBC News (March 25, 2016).
+During the Republican presidential primaries in March 2016, the title ran a story alleging that "political operatives" were investigating whether candidate Ted Cruz, a U.S. senator from Texas, engaged in extramarital affairs.
 Cruz denied it and said that Trump had used his connections to persuade the Enquirer to publish the story.
 Trump denied involvement.